Safe & Sound Protocol (SSP)

 What is the Safe & Sound Protocol?

 The Safe & Sound Protocol (SSP) is a cutting-edge intervention based on decades of research by Dr. Stephen Porges, a world renowned expert on the Nervous System.
-SSP is a five day listening program designed to reduce stress, increase resilience, and regulate the central nervous system through the vagus nerve.
+SSP is a five hour listening program designed to reduce stress, increase resilience, and regulate the central nervous system through the vagus nerve.
+These five hours are most commonly broken down into half hour segments and done over a two week period, although in certain cases it can be done in hour segments over five days (in person only).
+Sessions can be completed in person at the therapists office or remotely, by downloading an app on your device and staying connected to the therapist through Zoom (online) during the intervention.

 Sounds in our environment have the capacity to trigger changes in our autonomic nervous system states, either towards a stress response or towards relaxed & social behaviour.
 The specific sounds used in the SSP speak to the neurological system to activate parts of the brain and neurologically calm the person.
 It resets the nervous system so that it isn't so hypersensitive, or easily triggered by stressors.
 A calm, well regulated nervous system helps behaviour, emotional, and sensory regulation.
 It also helps us to see things from a bigger picture perspective, make better decisions, and problem solve.
 A well regulated nervous system enhances also our access to creativity, increases focus, concentration & memory.